kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ## 3. What is the difference between ViewResult and ActionResult?
 ViewResult is a specific type of ActionResult used when you want to return a view, while ActionResult is a more general type that can represent a variety of result types.

-## 4. what are filters in MVC?
+## 4. What are filters in MVC?
 Name some of them.
 Filters are specific types of attributes that are used to perform pre-processing and post-processing logic around action methods.

 Authorization filters like [Authorize], Action filters, Result filters and Exception filters like [HandleError].